kabasset/PlatoConstants/README.md

 ## A lot of constants

-Constants can be registered, so that they are look up by name, in a `ConstantRegister`, which is a global constant singleton filled at compile time.
+Constants can be registered, so that they are looked up by name, in a `ConstantRegister`, which is a global constant singleton filled at compile time.
 This provides run time access to constants, and a few short cuts, e.g.: